 How to do a compliance check: notes of meeting: introduction

-Where a meeting has been arranged with the person, you must take notes.
+Where a meeting has been arranged with a customer, you must take notes.
 You should make it clear to those present that you are taking notes.

 - All entries must be made in black ink using a ballpoint pen.